cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 - **Part 5** - Evaluation: validate errors and examine the performance of the model

-## Part 1 - What exactly exists
+# Part 1 - What Exactly Exists

-## Part 2 - Community-based perspective
+# Part 2 - Community-based Perspective

+# Part 3 - Crime Spatial Patterns

+# Part 4 - A New Predictive Try

+# Part 5 - Examine Errors

 Here are some packages used in this project, click [this page](./another-page.html) to check out.